uoFishbox/obsidian-double-extension-blocker/README.md

 -   **Automatic Block**: Blocks the creation of files with the `.{extension}.md` format.
 -   **Customizable Extension List**: You can define the extensions you want to target. (default: `["pdf", "jpg", "jpeg", "png", "webp"]`)
 -   **Works on Both Desktop and Mobile**: The plugin is compatible with both mobile and desktop versions of Obsidian.

--   **Automatic Block**: Blocks the creation of files with the `.{extension}.md` format.
--   **Customizable Extension List**: You can define the extensions you want to target. (default: `["pdf", "jpg", "jpeg", "png", "webp"]`)
--   **Works on Both Desktop and Mobile**: The plugin is compatible with both mobile and desktop versions of Obsidian.
+## Installation

+Register and install `uoFishbox/obsidian-double-extension-blocker` using [BRAT](https://github.com/TfTHacker/obsidian42-brat).

 **Note**: This plugin does not affect existing files.
-Furthermore, it is designed not to detect extensions when renaming from existing files, considering cases where it is necessary to create notes with double extensions.
+Furthermore, it is designed not to detect extensions when renaming from existing files, considering cases where it is necessary to create notes with double extension.